marksadpepe/phpEnjoyer/README.md

 ## Information
-Simple CRUD application to understand how PHP works
+Simple CRUD application to understand how PHP works in "big" app